AEI Board Members

 Pam Korza is co-Director of Animating Democracy, a program of Americans for the Arts, Institute for Community Development and the Arts, funded by the Ford Foundation.
 She is co-writer of Civic Dialogue, Arts & Culture: Findings from Animating Democracy (with Barbara Schaffer Bacon and Andrea Assaf) and co-edited Critical Perspectives: Writings on Art & Civic Dialogue as well as the Art & Civic Engagement case study series.
 Pam partners with Barbara Schaffer Bacon in organizational assessment, and planning, program design, and evaluation for cultural organizations, state arts agencies, and private foundations.
 Among their consultancies together, they have assisted the New York State Arts Council and the Heinz Endowments Art & Culture program in developing strategic plans and evaluated the New England Foundation for the Arts Building Community through Culture program.
 For 17 years, Pam worked with the Arts Extension Service, where she coordinated the National Public Art Policy Project in cooperation with the Visual Arts Program of the National Endowment for the Arts, which culminated in the publication, Going Public: A field guide to developments in art in public places, which she co-wrote and edited.
 She directed the Boston-based New England Film and Video Festival; coordinated the New England Arts Biennial; co-authored The Arts Festival Work Kit; and was co-editor and contributing writer to Fundamentals of Local Arts Management.
 As an independent consultant, her consulting and teaching activities have included organizational planning for a children's picture book museum initiated by renowned book artist Eric Carle; assessment of a citywide arts festival and published report commissioned by the Indianapolis Arts Council and the Lilly Endowment; planning with the Maine Arts Commission for expanded artist services; and consultation with individual artists.

-Shirley Sneve, Executive Director at Vision Maker Media, whose mission is to support the creation, promotion, and distribution of Native public media.
-She directs the television production fund and the AIROS Radio Network.
+Shirley Sneve is Vice-president of Broadcasting for Indian Country Today.
+She led Vision Maker Media from 2004 to 2019, and the Tiwahe Foundation in Minneapolis until 2020.
 She moved to Nebraska from Amherst, MA, where she was director of Arts Extension Service from 2001-2004.
 A member of the Rosebud Sioux Tribe in South Dakota, Shirley was a founder of Northern Plains Tribal Arts Juried Show and Market, the Oyate Trail cultural tourism byway, and the Alliance of Tribal Tourism Advocates.
 She has been the director of the Washington Pavilion of Arts and Science Visual Arts Center in Sioux Falls, assistant director of the South Dakota Arts Council and minority affairs producer for South Dakota Public Broadcasting.
 Shirley has been adjunct professor in Native American Studies at Augustana College and the University of Sioux Falls, and a community cultural planning consultant.
-She is a graduate of South Dakota State University in journalism, with minors in music, Native American Studies and German.
-Graduate work at the Universities of South Dakota and Massachusetts focused on management, community building and the arts.
-In addition to her work on the board of AEI, Shirley serves on the board of The Association of American Cultures (TAAC).